Crime statistics are a loaded weapon.

 That wasn’t true for men: More than 40% of suspects in the killings of men were strangers.

 A significant number of suspects in the homicides of both men and women had an unknown relationship to their victims, justice department figures show.

-Statewide, 1,606 people were killed by guns in the first year of pandemic lockdowns, the most recent year for which data is available.
+Statewide, 1,734 people were killed by guns in 2021, the most recent year for which data is available.

-Of those, nearly half were killed by a handgun.
-The number is almost certainly higher, since 23% of all firearm homicides reported by police did not specify or could not determine the type of firearm used.
+For the first time in nearly a decade, handguns made up more than half of the weapons used in homicides – 51% of people killed in California in 2021 were killed by handguns.
+The number is almost certainly higher, since 21% of all firearm homicides reported by police did not specify or could not determine the type of firearm used.